fieldtrip/website/tutorial/mvpa_light.md

     load dataFC_LP
     load dataIC_LP

-To get started, we will address the question whether we can discriminate between the three classes FIC, FC, and IC, using the average activity in the 0.5-0.7 s interval.
-We will then focus on two out of the three classes, FIC vs FC, and we will investigate the following questions:
+To get started, we investigate whether we can discriminate between the three classes FIC, FC, and IC, using the average activity in the 0.5-0.7 s interval.

+After this, we will focus on two out of the three classes, namely FIC vs FC, and we will investigate the following questions:

 * At *what times* ('when') in a trial can one discriminate between FIC and FC?
 * At *which sensor locations* ('where') can one discriminate between FIC and FC?
-* Which representations that discriminate between FIC and FC *generalise across time*?
+* Which representations that discriminate between FIC and FC [*generalise across time*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5635958/))?

 Note that the classification is performed for a single subject using single trials.
 To make sure that the MVPA-Light functions are in the MATLAB path, call